-The steps above are all that's required to get a real estate license, but there's a few extra things you'll want to be successful as a real estate agent:
+The steps above are all that's required to obtain a real estate license in Massachusetts, but there's also a few extra things you'll want to be successful as a real estate agent:

 MLS Access - You'll need to have access to Multiple Service Listing (MLS) so that you can view all of the properties across the state for rent or sale.
-MLS access costs around $20 per month, and is something every real estate agent should have.
+MLS access costs between $20-$40 per month, and is something every real estate agent should have.

 E&O Insurance - You probably want to purchase E&O (Errors and Omissions) insurance.
 E&O insurance will help to protect you against lawsuits for any mistakes you might make (after all, you're only human!).
 The cost of this coverage can run you around $30 per month, depending on the policy you choose, and it's totally worth getting.